Prateek61/QuickHire/README.md

 QuickHire is designed to provide instant access to skilled professionals with an easy-to-use interface and advanced filtering options.
 With **reviews, ratings ⭐, and professional portfolios**, clients can make well-informed hiring decisions within seconds!

 ## 🔥 Features
 ✅ **User Authentication**: Secure login and registration for both clients and professionals. 🔐
-✅ **Advanced Search**: Filter professionals based on skills, location 📍, price 💰, rating ⭐, and experience.
 ✅ **Hire Request System**: Clients can send hire requests that professionals can accept or decline.
 ✅ **Job Review System**: Users can provide feedback and ratings for completed jobs.
 ✅ **Professional Portfolio**: Showcase skills, certifications, and client reviews.